OMNIALowCode/omnia3-blazor-sample/README.md

 We recommend that you start by analyzing how the "Product List" page component (Pages/ProductListPage.razor) is built before proceeding into more complex scenarios e.g. Order/Product creation.

+# 3. Deploy your app

+If you want to deploy the web app it is as simple as:

+1. Run the following commands on the project root directory:
+    - `dotnet publish .\omnia-blazor-demo.csproj -c Release`
+2. Copy the "bin/Release/net5.0/publish/wwwroot" directory into a static web-host provider.
+(E.g. [Netlifly](https://www.netlify.com/) free service)

+Make sure to update the wwwroot/appSettings.json and OMNIA's web app api client configuration accordingly to the deployment url.
+Otherwise the authentication process will not work.